Marcus Licinius Crassus: Rise to power and wealth

 Despite his great wealth, Crassus is said to have avoided excess and luxury at home.
 Family meals were simple, and entertaining was generous but not ostentatious; Crassus chose his companions during leisure hours on the basis of personal friendship as well as political utility.
 Although the Crassi, as noble plebeians, would have displayed ancestral images in their atrium, they did not lay claim to a fictionalized genealogy that presumed divine or legendary ancestors, a practice not uncommon among the Roman nobility.

 After rebuilding his fortune, Crassus' next concern was his political career.
-As a wealthy man in Rome, an adherent of Sulla, and a man who hailed from a line of consuls and praetors, Crassus' political future was apparently assured.
-His problem was that, despite his military successes, he was eclipsed by his contemporary Pompey the Great.
+As a wealthy man in Rome, an adherent of Sulla and a man who hailed from a line of consuls and praetors, his political future was apparently assured.
+His problem was that, despite his military successes, he was eclipsed by his contemporary Pompey.
 Crassus' rivalry with Pompey and his envy of Pompey's triumph would influence his subsequent career.